GeorgeSamourgkanidis/Angular-weather-forecast/README.md

 When you add your Key and run "npm install" you can run "npm run start"

 ## Used in the application
-Angular + Ngrx Store, Local Storage, Tailwind, Material Components, sweetalert2 (pop up notifications), Reactive Forms, Router, shared components
+Angular + Ngrx Store, Eslint, prettier, Local Storage, Tailwind, Material Components, sweetalert2 (pop up notifications), Reactive Forms, Router, shared components

 ## Could use
 Custom Pipes and directives but I only needed the built-in date pipe